wetlife/workstationCreation/README.md

 driving a computer from the keyboard,

 #TODO
+- create a section for vim
+- create a section for git
 - introduce pmount and motivate with the utility of allowing users to mount without a listing in /etc/fstab and without sudo